 I took a walk earlier today and walked through the historic McGill University campus.
 One sweet sign that the orientation for the new students coming to university this year will have a better orientation than the three I’ve go to is the size of the beer tent.
 There must have been thousands of bottles of Boreale Beer and lots of kegs too.
 Anyone who has been to Montreal knows that is good beer.

-As most of you my readers are aware I am a huge WordPress enthusiast.
+Like most of you my readers are aware I am a huge WordPress enthusiast.
 I also like to write about local Saint John affairs too.
 While I would like to promote a site that is local and very interesting.
-It is http://www.barbbarbbarb.com.
+It is (update as of 2020 this link no longer functions).
 I came across this website as a suggested person to follow. (@barbbarbbarb)

 Give the site a good read I’m sure you will enjoy it.
 Also, next weekend is WordCamp Montreal 2010.
 It is going to be a blast.